djipco/webmidi/website/docs/roadmap/under-evaluation.md

 ---
-sidebar_label: Next Version
+sidebar_label: Under Evaluation
 sidebar_position: 2
 ---

-# Features Planned for Next Version
+# Potential Enhancements To Evaluate

 The analysis has not started yet.
 We will wait after the official launch of version 3.
 We do have a lot of ideas and suggestions in store.
 Depending on whether these features break the API or not,